jhudsl/tidyversecourse/docs/05-prediction.md

 #### Assessing the Model Fit

-After we fit our model, we can use the `broom` package to look at the output from the fitted model in an easy/tidy.
+After we fit our model, we can use the `broom` package to look at the output from the fitted model in an easy/tidy way.

 The `tidy()` function returns a tidy data frame with coefficients from the model (one row per coefficient).